Johnny Bower: Playing career

-In the 1958 Inter-League draft he was claimed by the Toronto Maple Leafs.
+In the 1958 Inter-League draft he was claimed by the Toronto Maple Leafs, who were an up-and-coming team of young star players at the time.
 Nonetheless, Bower preferred to stay with the Barons, as he was tired of moving all over the country.
 Punch Imlach, whom the Maple Leafs had recently hired, visited Bower and convinced him to give the NHL one more try, as he considered him "the most remarkable — and maybe the best — athlete in the world."
-The Leafs at this time were an up-and-coming team of young star players, and after Imlach traded for Red Kelly, the Leafs were ready for contention.

 Bower won his first Vezina Trophy in 1961 for allowing the fewest goals in the 1960–61 season.
 The height of his NHL career came during the Maple Leafs' three consecutive Stanley Cup victories from 1962 to 1964.
 He later said, "When we won the Stanley Cup, my head went numb, my whole body went numb.
 That was my dream from Day One.
 You just can't explain the feelings inside you."